Luke0094/A-Better-Way-Through-Internet/README.md

 <details>
   <summary>Known bugs: </summary>
+  - Simple YouTube Age Restriction Bypass will not work for now, no given information, a workaroud can be found following [these instructions](https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/issues/255#issuecomment-2439417314)

-   Some website that depend from pop ups (usually from Google) may not  work correctly with Ultra Popup Blocker enabled (the pop up warning is half hidden), here a list of what I've found out and how to fix:
+  - Some website that depend from pop ups (usually from Google) may not  work correctly with Ultra Popup Blocker enabled (the pop up warning is half hidden), here a list of what I've found out and how to fix:

   The easier solution is to click the tampermoneky icon when you are on the problematic page, click on Ultra Popup Blocker and select "exclude" a certain host, such as: